briansimiyuj/doctor-appointment-app/README.md

   8. Create `openSignOutModal` function to open the sign out modal
     a.
 Set the `showSignOutModal` state to true`

+  9. Persist the `isAuthenticated` state to local storage

 ### Login Page